 - Paul is a minister of the Gospel.

 Jesus is God.
 This section of scripture, like the first part of John 1, speaks clearly to the deity of Christ.
 Christ was a man.
 But Christ was also God.
 It was Christ who created everything.
 Everything means everything both that which we can see and that which we cannot see.
 He, Christ, created them.
 He was before all things meaning Christ existed before anything else.
 And He holds everything together.
-That is, it is Christ continuing work that keeps everything in existence.
+That is, it is Christ’s continuing work that keeps everything in existence.
 Christ is the creator and sustainer of everything.

 All things were created for Him.
 We often confuse this.
 We think that everything was created for our benefit.
 We define “good” as whether or not it benefits us.
-We think, if God is a good god.
-He would only those things which benefited us.
+We think if God is a good god He would only do those things which benefited us.
 There would be no hurricanes or tornadoes, no disease or sickness, our loved ones would never suffer and die.
 But we have it upside down.
 We were created for Him.
 God is not created for us.
 We blaspheme Him by making ourselves gods.
 We try to usurp His rightful place.

 Paul says to the Colossians, “And you, who once were alienated and hostile in mind, doing evil deeds…” He now turns from the general to the specific.
 From what Christ did for the world to what Christ did for the Colossians which, of course, we can apply to ourselves.
 We were once alienated.
 We were once hostile toward God.
 We were doing evil.
 We tried to make ourselves God by thinking God was there to serve us rather than the other way around.
 But He has now reconciled us, you and me, to Him.

 This newness is only the beginning.
 We have received holiness but this holiness has only begun in us.
 Every day we make progress, but we will not be perfected until Christ comes to restore all things.
 Historically the Coelestinians and the Pelagians have mistakenly perverted this passage.
 In doing so they denied the grace of God in the forgiveness of our sins.
-They contended we can achieve a perfection in this world which could satisfy the judgment of God.
+They contended we can achieve perfection in this world which could satisfy the judgment of God.
 If that were possible God’s mercy would not be needed.
-Paul is identifies the end of our calling, and the blessings Christ brings to us.
+Paul identifies the end of our calling, and the blessings Christ brings to us.

 Christ is the creator of all things.
 All things were created for Christ.
 All things include us.
 We often ignore or deny this.
 We feel we are the highest being.
 When we are faced with a dilemma, the criteria we use is, “From which option will I receive the greatest good?”
 Or if we are really righteous we ask “Which option would benefit the greatest number of people?”
 But both of these are the wrong questions.
 When faced with a dilemma the question should be, “What brings Christ the greatest glory?”

 We think that everything was created for our benefit.
 We define “good” as whether or not it benefits us.
 Therefore, we conclude that if God is a good god He would do good things.
-This means, He would do only those things which benefit us.
-There would be no hurricanes or tornadoes, no disease or sickness, our loved ones never suffer and die.
+This means He would do only those things which benefit us.
+There would be no hurricanes or tornadoes, no disease or sickness, and our loved ones never suffer and die.
 But we have it upside down.
 We were created for Him.
 God does not exist for our benefit.
 We then should be asking, “How can I bring glory to Christ?”
 Instead, we pray asking Him to give us stuff.
 The fact that each of us individually and all of us collectively are guilty of reversing this truth is demonstrated by how we are trying to make ourselves god.
-And as such are deserving of His wrath for our rebellion.
+And as such are deserving His wrath for our rebellion.